-Cary, NC — Around Cary, it appears the swift closings and opening related to the pandemic have slowed.
+Cary, NC — Around Cary, it appears the swift closings related to the pandemic have slowed.
 In the place of that news has been the newest announcements of incoming and new businesses and the various planned developments in Cary’s downtown core.

 Fenton Reaches Full Height, More Retailers Announced